-- Second Responders need to meet with people involved in a discreet fashion. - Question the perpetrator and victim separately. - The victim should not be forced to meet with the perpetrator, unless they request it. - Reporting to police or DYP may be necessary or mandatory by law. - Information provided to the complainant and/or their parents as well as to the victim and/or their parents must respect the rules on the protection of personal information - Any staff member may be provided with the information necessary to do their work, including personal information, and must be made aware that this information must be kept confidential.
+- Designated staff members need to meet with people involved in a discreet fashion. - Question the perpetrator and victim separately. - The victim should not be forced to meet with the perpetrator, unless they request it. - Information provided to the complainant and/or their parents as well as to the victim and/or their parents must respect the rules on the protection of personal information.